 I know I'm going to need Redis in the future for some buffering between database and functions.
-There is lots of uses for Redis, in-memory data structure store ( also known as database in Ram ).
+There are lots of uses for Redis, in-memory data structure storage (also known as database in Ram).
 I had particular use for Redis when I had a lot of

-worker scripts that would normally write to SQL database ( MariaDB ) and to the same table and line which on occasion resulted in lock.
-So all the workers started to write to Redis server, and as Honey badger Redis don't give a fuck about huge loads and just take it...
-I than wrote simple single
+worker scripts that would normally write to an SQL database (MariaDB), and to the same table and line, which on occasion resulted in lock.
+So, all the workers started to write to the Redis server, and as Honey badger, Redis don't give a fuck about huge loads and just takes it...
+I then wrote a simple single

-db worker that on its own time and speed offloaded data to database.
+db worker that on its own time and speed offloaded data to the database.

-There are multiple ways to deploy Redis, with multiple master - slave nodes and so on... but for my purpose I need only one.
-If node fails where it runs, Kubernetes will start it on another, so High Availability is acceptable with small outage till it starts elsewhere.
+There are multiple ways to deploy Redis, with multiple master - slave nodes, and so on... but for my purpose, I need only one.
+If a node fails where it runs, Kubernetes will start it on another, so High Availability is acceptable with small outages, till it starts elsewhere.

-I usually don't store long term data in Redis and consume them as fast as I can however this whole thing is in Ram, the pod dies the data dies with it.
-Redis support two types of persistence.
-Regular backups every X seconds or minutes ( snapshots ) or kind of log that keep every transaction as it happens and this is replayed back when Redis starts up.
-I'm going for the second one here since it offers backup near 1:1 always.
-Honestly read about both methods here: https://redis.io/topics/persistence .
+I usually don't store long term data in Redis and try to consume them as fast as I can, however this whole thing is in RAM.
+If the pod dies, the data dies with it.
+Redis supports two types of persistence: regular backups every X seconds or minutes (snapshots), or a kind of log that keeps every transaction as it happens, and this is replayed back when Redis starts up.
+I'm going for the second one here, since it offers a backup near 1:1 always.
+Honestly, read about both methods here: https://redis.io/topics/persistence.
 We are going with

-For persistent storage I'm going to use 5GB Longhorn distributed storage I setup before.
+For persistent storage I'm going to use 5GB of Longhorn distributed storage I set up before.

 So, create one directory where we keep configs.
-This guide assume you have same setup as my K3s server or close enough.
+This guide assumes you have the same setup as my K3s server, or close enough.

 mkdir redis-deployment cd redis-deployment